c6o/docs/docs/getting-started/teamspace-setup.md

      ```

-## Uninstalling Codezero
+## Uninstalling Codezero SpaceAgent

-Codezero may be removed from the Kubernetes cluster at any time.
+Codezero's SpaceAgent may be removed from the Kubernetes cluster at any time.
 It is recommended that you close all Consume and Serve sessions before you begin the uninstallation.

 To uninstall, run: